benchmark comparison

 Is altor-vec a Pinecone replacement?

 Not broadly.
 They solve different layers of the stack. altor-vec handles local retrieval; Pinecone handles hosted vector infrastructure.
+Use altor-vec when the corpus belongs in the browser; use Pinecone when the corpus should stay on the server and be centrally managed.

 When does Pinecone clearly win?

 When the corpus is large, private, access-controlled, or updated continuously.
+Pinecone also wins when you need metadata filtering, namespace isolation for multiple users, or operational observability across a shared dataset.

 When does altor-vec clearly win?

 When the search experience itself belongs in the browser and local latency matters more than backend scale.
+Documentation sites, product catalogs, embedded help centers, and offline-first apps are ideal use cases where the corpus is safe to ship and smaller than 50,000 vectors.

 Get started: npm install altor-vec · GitHub